Any student from any college who is interested in attending law school

 Once the Student has Decided on Law School

 Students who have decided on law school, but will not be attending for a few years should attend drop-in hours with the Pre-Law Peer Advisor to discuss planning for the LSAT and a general application timeline.
 Drop-ins are available in-person in 511 Bruininks Hall or virtually (hours and instructions are available on the Pre-Law website).

-They also can attend an Applying to Law School webinar.
+They also can take the Applying to Law School module.

 Application Process Appointments

 Students or alumni who are actively in the application process can make an individual appointment with Erin Reichelt via prelaw.appointments.umn.edu.